 What holiday do you celebrate?
 Is yours a home that celebrates Christmas?
 Kwanzaa?
 Hanukkah?
 Whether the candles are red, green, black, or blue, the message of our Winter holidays is the same.
 The message is one of kindness, caring, and human connection.
 Those flickering candles remind us to spread a message of love and light.

-I sat and really thought about what I wanted; it was very clear to me that what I wanted was for my son to be happy.
-So the real question was, what could I give him that would make him happy?
-I quickly realized that a new toy was not the answer; what he wanted was time spent with me…quality time…put-your-phone-away-and-focus-entirely-on-me time.
+And so, when I sat and really thought about what I wanted; it was very clear to me.
+I want the people I love and cherish to be happy and healthy.
+If that is the case, the real question is, what can I give my dearest ones that would make them happy?
+I quickly realized that “stuff” was not the answer.
+I determined that what they want is the very best version of me… time spent with me…quality time…put-your-phone-away-and-focus-entirely-on-me time.

 So, what I know for sure is that the message of Christmas, Kwanzaa, or Hanukkah is not “spend”.
-The message is “stop”…notice the people around you, count your blessings, value the time we have with those we love, spread kindness, create precious memories, and celebrate life.
+The message is “stop”…notice the people around you, count your blessings, value the time we have with those we love, create precious memories, celebrate life, and spread kindness.
 So, from my home to yours, Merry Christmas!
 Happy Hanukkah!
 Happy Kwanzaa!
+Be the light.